LED Starry Sky Effect: Complete Guide to Creation

 Phase 2: Layout and Drilling

-🚧 COMING SOON - INSIGHTS:
+🚧 COMING SOON - IN-DEPTH:

 Drilling the holes

-Example of installation of LED starry sky spotlights
+Example of LED starry sky spotlight installation

 An example of the final effect after drilling and installation.

-Phase 3: The Wiring (The Technical Part)
+Phase 3: Wiring (The technical part)

 1. Each spotlight has two wires: Red (+) and Black (-).